BlueCode23/DevOPs/readme.txt

 ## Test cases in Staging Environment (2 points)
 3 test cases have been done:
 * Unit tests (added junit test named UnitTest next to the other test)
-* Acceptance test (can be found inside test as a shell script)
+* Acceptance test using artillery (can be found inside test as a shell script)
 * Integration test ( can be found inside test as a shell script)
 ## Scenarios in Production Environment
 Check the scenario.txt file for this